 If you buy groceries at the supermarket, that’s a need.
 But if you go to a restaurant or have a Blue Apron subscription, is that a want or a need?
 Only you can decide if your weekly sushi outing is a need or a want.
 Try to be honest with yourself.
 If you categorize too many wants as needs, you may find yourself struggling to find the money for things like rent and utilities.

-What if your savings/debt payments add up to more than 20 percent?
+Help!
+My savings/debt payments add up to more than 20 percent.

 Even if you’re being financially responsible, it’s possible for your debt/saving category to exceed 20 percent.
 Perhaps you’re saving more than 20 percent of your after-tax monthly income for retirement, an emergency fund, and other goals.
 Or maybe your outstanding debt requires payments that account for more than 20 percent.